-SV ACADEMY EXCLUSIONS POLICY
+SV ACADEMY SUSPENSION POLICY

 Statement of Intent

-Fixed term exclusions will be used as a last resort for students who have been unable to respond to the school’s behaviour strategies and continue to disrupt the learning of others or present a risk to themselves or others.
+Fixed term suspension will be used as a last resort for students who have been unable to respond to the school’s behaviour strategies and continue to disrupt the learning of others or present a risk to themselves or others.

-Permanent exclusions from school is a last resort, when all attempts to meet a students’ Social, Emotional and Mental Health needs have failed, he/she is unable to conform to school expectations and their behaviour is having a serious impact on the learning and safety of themselves or others.
+Permanent suspension from school is a last resort, when all attempts to meet a students’ Social, Emotional and Mental Health needs have failed, he/she is unable to conform to school expectations and their behaviour is having a serious impact on the learning and safety of themselves or others.
 Prior to this action being taken the school will have involved a number of outside agencies including the Local Authority, with whom an alternative placement should have been discussed.

-Exclusion is an extreme sanction and is only administered by the Head of Learning (or, in the absence of the Head, the Deputy Head who is acting in that role).
+Suspension is an extreme sanction and is only administered by the Head of Learning (or, in the absence of the Head, the Deputy Head who is acting in that role).

-Exclusion, whether fixed term or permanent may be used for any of the following, all of which constitute examples of unacceptable conduct, and are infringements of the Student Discipline Policy:
+Suspension, whether fixed term or permanent may be used for any of the following, all of which constitute examples of unacceptable conduct, and are infringements of the Student Discipline Policy:

-This is not an exhaustive list and there may be other situations where the Head of Learning makes the judgment that exclusion is an appropriate sanction.
+This is not an exhaustive list and there may be other situations where the Head of Learning makes the judgment that suspension is an appropriate sanction.
 Please note, if a student shows physical aggression towards any member of staff or any student, ALL staff members have the right to physically restrain students.
 This is to protect all staff and students, including the student being restrained.

-The Decision To Exclude
+The Decision To Suspend

-An exclusion should not be enforced if doing so may put the safety of the student at risk.
+An suspension should not be enforced if doing so may put the safety of the student at risk.
 In cases where parents will not comply by, for example, refusing to collect the child, the child’s welfare is the priority.